julian-klode/blog.jak-linux.org/content/post/apt-patterns/index.md

 If you have ever used aptitude a bit more extensively on the command-line, you'll probably have come across its patterns.
 This week I spent some time implementing (some) patterns for apt, so you do not need aptitude for that, and I want to let you in on the details of this [merge request !74](https://salsa.debian.org/apt-team/apt/merge_requests/74).

-## what are patterns
+## so, what are patterns?

 Patterns allow you to specify complex search queries to select the packages you want to install/show.
 For example, the pattern `?garbage` can be used to find all packages that have been automatically installed but are no longer depended upon by manually installed packages.
 Or the pattern `?automatic` allows you find all automatically installed packages.

-You can make this more complex by combining patterns, for example, `?and(?automatic,?obsolete)` matches all automatically installed packages not longer in a repository.
+You can combine patterns into more complex ones; for example, `?and(?automatic,?obsolete)` matches all automatically installed packages that do not exist any longer in a repository.

-There are also explicit targets, so you can query stuff like `?for x: ?depends(?recommends(x))` which finds you all packages `x` that depend on another package that recommends `x`.
+There are also explicit targets, so you can perform queries like `?for x: ?depends(?recommends(x))`:
+Find all packages `x` that depend on another package that recommends `x`.
-I do not fully comprehend those yet - I did not manage to create a pattern that matches all manually installed packages that a metapackage depends upon.
+I do not fully comprehend those yet - I did not manage to create a pattern that matches all manually installed packages that a meta-package depends upon.
 I am not sure it is possible.

 ## reducing pattern syntax

-aptitude's syntax for patterns is heavily context-sensitive.
+aptitude's syntax for patterns is quite context-sensitive.
 If you have a pattern `?foo(?bar)` it can have two possible meanings:

-1. If `?foo` takes arguments (like `depends` did), then `?bar` is the argument.
+1. If `?foo` takes arguments (like `?depends` did), then `?bar` is the argument.
 2. Otherwise, `?foo(?bar)` is equivalent to `?foo?bar` which is short for `?and(?foo,?bar)`

-There are other shorthands too.
-For example, you could write `~c` instead of config-files, or `~m` for automatic; then combine them like `~m~c`.

 I find that very confusing.
-When looking at implementing patterns in APT, I went for a different approach.
+So, when looking at implementing patterns in APT, I went for a different approach.
 I first parse the pattern into a generic parse tree, without knowing anything about the semantics, and then I convert the parse tree into a `APT::CacheFilter::Matcher`, an object that can match against packages.
-I also only implemented long patterns, not short ones (or concatenation for `?and`).

-So in our example above, `?foo(?bar)` cannot mean `?foo?bar` as we

-1. do not support concatenation for `?and`.
-2. automatically parse `(` as the argument list, no matter whether `?foo` supports arguments or not

-This is useful, because the syntactic structure of the pattern can be seen, without having to know which patterns have arguments and which do not.
+This is useful, because the syntactic structure of the pattern can be seen, without having to know which patterns have arguments and which do not - basically, for the parser `?foo` and `?foo()` are the same thing.

-That said, the second pass knows whether a pattern accepts arguments or not and insists on you adding them if required and not having them if it does not accept any.
+That said, the second pass knows whether a pattern accepts arguments or not and insists on you adding them if required and not having them if it does not accept any, to prevent you from confusing yourself.

+aptitude also supports shortcuts.
+For example, you could write `~c` instead of config-files, or `~m` for automatic; then combine them like `~m~c` instead of using `?and`.
+I have not implemented these short patterns for now, focusing instead on getting the basic functionality working.

+So in our example `?foo(?bar)` above, we can immediately dismiss parsing that as `?foo?bar`:

+1. we do not support concatenation instead of `?and`.
+2. we automatically parse `(` as the argument list, no matter whether `?foo` supports arguments or not

 {{< figure src="/2019/08/15/apt-patterns/parser-error.png" caption="apt not understanding invalid patterns" >}}

 ## Supported syntax

 At the moment, APT supports two kinds of patterns: Basic logic ones like `?and`, and patterns that apply to an entire package as opposed to a specific version.
 This was done as a starting point for the merge, patterns for versions will come in the next round.

-We also do not have any support for explicit search targets yet - as explained, I do not yet fully understand them, and hence do not want to commit on them.
+We also do not have any support for explicit search targets such as `?for x: ...` yet - as explained, I do not yet fully understand them, and hence do not want to commit on them.

-The full list of the first round of patterns is below, helpfully converted from docbook to markdown by pandoc.
+The full list of the first round of patterns is below, helpfully converted from the `apt-patterns(7)` docbook to markdown by pandoc.

 ### logic patterns